jeffersonlhy/HKU-Vismix-Course-Planner/README.md

 # HKU Vismix Planner

 HKU Vismix Planner is a set of python scripts that the Vismix backend invokes to compute all feasible timetables given the set of course schedules.
 The course schedule information is given to the program in a json file.
-This script is built upon Z3 solver where the course combination problem is treated as logical formulas expressed in first-order logic.
+This script is built upon Z3 solver where the course combination problem is treated as logical formula expressed in first-order logic.

 ## Getting Started